South Vietnam Air Force: 1967

 There was some basis for the claim that the US did not trust the Vietnamese with jets, but not for the reasons implied above.
-The RVNAF's safety record with conventional aircraft had been poor.
+The VNAF's safety record with conventional aircraft had been poor.
 Since 1962 they had lost 287 planes, more than half of them (153) to accidents.
 In 1967, the force suffered 32 major aircraft accidents for every 100,000 hours it compared to the USAF's accident rate of 7.4.
-In July alone, the RVNAF had 18 mishaps with its conventional planes, 12 the result of pilot mistakes hitting trees on Napalm passes, ground looping on landing, colliding in midair, taxiing into a fence, landing with the gear up, losing control on takeoff, nosing over after stopping an aircraft too quickly and running off the runway.
+In July alone, the VNAF had 18 mishaps with its conventional planes, 12 the result of pilot mistakes hitting trees on Napalm passes, ground looping on landing, colliding in midair, taxiing into a fence, landing with the gear up, losing control on takeoff, nosing over after stopping an aircraft too quickly and running off the runway.
 In August, there were 10 major flight accidents, a single major ground accident, a minor flight accident and six flight incidents, but only a single reported combat loss.
-While many of these accidents stemmed from the inexperience of RVNAF pilots, the widespread absence of safety awareness and the absence of a program to instill it was making the problem difficult to correct.
-The USAF's advisory group, which oversaw the RVNAF's development, had been eclipsed since the large-scale USAF arrival began in 1965; and a flying safety program for the RVNAF, which had been in the plans, had fallen victim to higher priorities.
+While many of these accidents stemmed from the inexperience of VNAF pilots, the widespread absence of safety awareness and the absence of a program to instill it was making the problem difficult to correct.
+The USAF's advisory group, which oversaw the VNAF's development, had been eclipsed since the large-scale USAF arrival began in 1965; and a flying safety program for the VNAF, which had been in the plans, had fallen victim to higher priorities.
 Some advisory group officials complained that they were not getting top caliber people for so sensitive a mission.
 Few officers possessed the linguistic and cultural skills needed for the job and advisor duty was frequently viewed as inferior and undesirable compared to a more glamorous and career-enhancing tour with the Seventh Air Force.

 On 7 May 1967, a VC attack on Binh Thuy AB destroyed four A-1Hs and two UH-34s.

-The RVNAF 2311th Air Group, later to become an Air Wing, and the 311th Air Division were also stationed at Bien Hoa AB and the base supported the greatest number of air combat units than any other in South Vietnam.
-Following the final withdrawal of US forces from South Vietnam in February 1973, Bien Hoa remained a major RVNAF base hosting the headquarters of the RVNAF 3rd Air Division and the Air Logistics Command.
+The VNAF 2311th Air Group, later to become an Air Wing, and the 311th Air Division were also stationed at Bien Hoa AB and the base supported the greatest number of air combat units than any other in South Vietnam.
+Following the final withdrawal of US forces from South Vietnam in February 1973, Bien Hoa remained a major VNAF base hosting the headquarters of the VNAF 3rd Air Division and the Air Logistics Command.